Casey Adams (D), Roscommon:

 Scott is the Deputy Inspector General for the Michigan Army National Guard in Lansing.
 He received his bachelor’s degree in Political Science from Eastern Michigan University and recently completed a master’s degree in Public Administration from Central Michigan University.
 He has over 27 years combined military service including two deployments, the most recent in 2010 to Afghanistan.
 He has three years of international experience as Director of the State Partnership Program (SPP) which supports Security Corporation events between Michigan and the countries of Latvia and Liberia.

 Corey Welch (R), Monroe:

-Corey is the Constituent Relations Director to State Senator Dale Zorn.
+Corey is the Mission Advancement Director for the Monroe Family YMCA.
+Prior to his work for the YMCA, Corey was the Constituent Relations Director to State Senator Dale Zorn.
 He received his bachelor’s degree in Political Science from Eastern Michigan University.
-Corey received his master’s degree in Public Administration at Northern Michigan University.
+Corey also recently received his master’s degree in Public Administration at Northern Michigan University.
 He is a graduate of Leadership Monroe, a leadership program through the Monroe County Chamber of Commerce.
-Corey is active in the local Republican party and is very passionate about serving his community through his work on several committees for non-profits and volunteer efforts with the Bedford Goodfellows and Bedford Township Lions.
+Corey is active in the local Republican Party and is very passionate about serving his community through his work on several committees for non-profits and volunteer efforts with the Bedford Goodfellows and Bedford Township Lions.